 What is an individual voluntary arrangement (IVA)?

-An IVA is a legal process for those with unsecured debts in England, Wales or Northern Ireland.
-If you live in Scotland you can apply for a protected trust deed, which works in a similar way.
+This is a legal process in England, Wales or Northern Ireland.
+In Scotland you can apply for a protected trust deed.
+This works in a similar way.

 Find out more about individual voluntary arrangements.